 Andrew also advises insurers, whether as defendants or as before and after the event litigation funders on prospects, exposure, and costs.

-My route to the bar was not direct.
-A 16 year old school leaver who worked as a gardener and builder’s labourer but who somehow got to university anyway, and from there to work in the international war crimes court at Sierra Leone and the Court of Appeal.
+My route to the Bar was not direct.
+I was a 16 year old school leaver who worked as a gardener and builder’s labourer but who got to university anyway, and from there to work at the Court of Appeal.

 “I concentrate on what needs to be achieved, whether getting answers, preventing a repeat of mistakes, or preparing for future action.”

-One of the most fascinating aspects of my work is speaking with medical experts.
+Speaking to medical experts is fascinating.
 It doesn’t do much for my low-level hypochondria though.